What causes a cough?

 A cough is the result of something that irritates the airways, causing the muscles in the chest and stomach to contract.
 The exasperation also causes the glottis that covers the airways to open, causing air to rush out.
 The result is a cough.

 A cough can be 'dry' or 'wet'.
 A dry cough does not produce mucus.
 People who smoke and those who take ACE inhibitors are more prone to have a dry cough.
 A wet cough is one that produces mucus.

 Cough diagnosis and treatment

-The doctor will begin by asking the person symptoms before starting any treatment.
+The doctor will begin by asking the person's symptoms before starting any treatment.
 The doctor will ask about the person's medical history, lifestyle habits, such as whether they smoke, allergies, or other issues.
 A doctor will also check a person's lungs using a stethoscope.
-Sometimes a doctor will recommend a few tests to help with better diagnosis.
+Sometimes a doctor will recommend a few tests to help with a better diagnosis.

 Tests may include: